cep21/smitego/README.md

 func main() {
   // First make a client to describe how you want to connect.
 Each client
-  // returns a session
-  // and primary function calls are done on the session.
-Concurrent sessions
+  // returns a session and primary function calls are done on the
-  // are limited
-  // by HiRez
+  // session.
+Concurrent sessions are limited by HiRez client := smitego.Client{
-  client := Client{
     DevID:   123,
     AuthKey: "AuthKey123",
   }